Environment Specifiers#

 • can_handle Determines if the defined plugin can read and operate on the provided file.

 Be sure to be very specific when implementing the can_handle method.
 It should only return a True if the file can be parsed by the plugin.
 Making the can_handle method too permissive in the types of files it handles may lead to conflicts with other plugins.
+If multiple installed plugins are able to can_handle the same file type, conda will return an error to the user.

 Registering the plugin hook#

 In order to make the plugin available to conda, it must be registered with the plugin manager.
 Define a function with the plugins.hookimpl decorator to register our plugin which returns our class wrapped in a CondaEnvironmentSpecifier object.
+Note, that by default autodetection is enabled.

 @plugins.hookimpl